jreyesr/n8n-nodes-tesseractjs/README.md

 ## Operations

+Note: both operations will output a new binary field, called `ocr`, which contains the image that was actually OCR'd.
+For input images, this will be the same image.
+For input PDFs, this will be each image in the PDF.

 ### Extract text

 This operation reads the text of the entire image.
 It outputs a JSON item containing the entire recognized text, and a "